karthik101/30loops-user-docs/30loops-user-docs/client.rst

     $ thirty create <app>.mongodb

-Create a MongoDB database for this app.
+Create a MongoDB postgres for this app.
 No arguments are required

 .. _client-update-label: